 - A sleep sack that has the option to convert to legs for the pram/car seat

-- Snacks and baby food (though some airlines provide this its worth having it in case they run out)
+- Snacks and baby food (though some airlines provide this, it is worth having it in case they run out)

-- Nappies, wipes and all the usually nappy bag bits – take more than you think you may need
+- Nappies, wipes and all the usual nappy bag bits – take more than you think you may need

 - A comforter or familiar toy to help the baby settle in the bassinet